EMT Intensive

 • Fee for providing proof of High School graduation

-• NREMT exam fee
+• NREMT or NCOEMS exam fees

 • Course textbook: Brady, “Emergency Care” 14th Edition